Personal, Social, Health and Emotional Development

 PSHE Association Scheme

 Pink resources and PSHE scheme (to include RSE)

 Philosophy for Children (P4C)

 Zippy’s Friends is a programme that helps young children - five, six & seven year olds - to develop coping and social skills.
-It is currently running in primary schools and kindergartens around the world.
+It is currently running in primary schools around the world.

 The programme has been developed specifically for five to seven year-old children of all abilities.
 It teaches them how to cope with everyday difficulties, to identify and talk about their feelings and to explore ways of dealing with them.
 It also encourages children to help other people with their problems.